paddystudios/Updated-Queueflix/README.md

 ✅ **Save to Your Watchlist** – Click the heart to add movies and series to your list.

-✅ **Edit or write in the tile** – Allowing users to give their saved movies/TV shows a more personal touch.
+✅ **Edit or write in the tile** – Allowing users to give their saved movies/TV shows a more personal touch and it get updated if you search for that movie again.

 ✅ **Manage Your List** – Remove items or get the streaming link with one click.